Four Corners District Has Its First Human Case of West Nile Virus for 2018

 - Add larvicides (in the form of pellets or donuts to kill mosquito larvae) which can be purchased at most hardware, farm or gardening centers, to animal drinking troughs, water gardens, ornamental fountains, ditches and ponds.

 - Avoid outdoor activities at dusk and dawn when mosquitoes are most active.

 - Wear long-sleeved shirts, pants, shoes and socks.

 - Ensure that window and door screens are in good repair.

-Four Corners traps mosquito pools to be tested for West Nile and takes reports of all species of dead birds.
-Blue Jays and Crows will be collected and tested for West Nile virus, and must be in good condition, with no signs of deterioration.
+Four Corners will continue to test mosquito pools and take reports of all species of dead birds.
+Blue Jays and Crows will be collected and tested for West Nile virus.
+Dead birds to be collected for testing must be in good condition, with no maggots, rotting or odor.

 If you have questions about West Nile virus, call the Four Corners Health Department at 362-2621 or toll free (877) 337-3573.